This post may contain affiliate links.

 For information on getting to Anurhadapura, staying there and touring the vast historic sites, you need this post.
 This is absolutely another stunning Sri Lankan destination.

 We have a full post on Jaffna and getting to Jaffna from Kandy.
 Jaffna was a highlight of our last trip to Sri Lanka

 Sri Lanka’s East Coast from Dambulla, Kandy and Central Sri Lanka

-We have made this journey east by public bus and by private vehicle with driver, this route takes you through areas where wild elephant can sometimes be seen from the road and past the ancient city of Polonnarua, which is due east of Sigiriya.
+We have made this journey east by public bus and by private vehicle with driver, this route takes you through areas where wild elephants can sometimes be seen from the road and past the ancient city of Polonnarua, which is due east of Sigiriya.
 East coast tourist destinations in the northern part of Sri Lanka include Batticaloa and Kalkudah Bay.

-For more on travel in Sri Lanka you need our Sri Lanka travel blog and guide or use the links in this post for further information for sites, attractions, hotels, trains, buses and transportation around central Sri Lanka and the Golden Triangle.
+For more on travel in Sri Lanka, you need our Sri Lanka travel blog and guide or use the links in this post for further information for sites, attractions, hotels, trains, buses and transportation around central Sri Lanka and the Golden Triangle.
 We hope you found our information on Dambulla and getting to Dambulla from Kandy useful.